Nam4ik/WeatherFetch/README.md

 <br>

 **WeaterFetch: Written on rust fetch tool like Neofetch or FastFetch but with Weather.**
 This is my pet project, but I think someone might like it.
 I am the sole developer, so if you encounter any issues or bugs, please inform me or create a pull request.
-Stil in development, no work version.

 </div>